mhjensen/MLcourseUnivDelValle/README.md

 - Physics informed neural networks (PINNs)

 You can access all learning material by going to the /doc/pub folder and from navigate to the various sessions.
+The lectures for October 10 are at https://github.com/mhjensen/MLcourseUnivDelValle/tree/main/doc/pub/LectureOctober10

-The material is provided in the format of jupyter-notebooks and html-slides.
+The material is provided
+in the format of jupyter-notebooks and html-slides.
 Feel free to use the format of your own choice.
 During the lectures we will mainly use the jupyter-notebooks.
 See below for instructions on how to install